datanav/docs/hub/documentation/operations/self-hosted.rst

     docker restart nginx

-Migrate an old installation to use the sesam-agent
+Migrate an old installation to use docker-compose
 ==================================================

 Be sure to back up your data before proceeding.
-Before :ref:`Install the Agent <self_hosted_install_the_agent>` section you must make sure you have done the following:
+Before :ref:`Docker-compose configuration <self_hosted_docker_compose>` section you must make sure you have done the following:

 - Stop and remove all running containers.